hikarine3/docker-django-postgresql/README.md

 docker exec -i -t `docker ps|grep django_app_by_1stclass|awk '{print $1}'` python3 manage.py createsuperuser;
 ```

+Then you are required to input ID, Email and password for the admin user.

 Then you can log in admin page through

 http://localhost/admin/